 Do you prefer a different ride every few years?
 Or maybe you look forward to someday being free from a vehicle payment.
 Depending on how you answer those questions, you’ll know better if leasing a car versus buying one is right for you.
 Here are some facts to help you decide.

-With a lease agreement, you don’t own the vehicle.
-Initial costs may include first month’s payment, security deposit, acquisition fee, down payment, taxes, registration and other fees.
-Monthly lease payments are typically lower compared to a loan payment to buy the car because you’re only paying for the depreciation during the lease term, interest and other fees.
+With a lease agreement, you plan to drive the vehicle for a fixed period of time, and likely don’t plan to own it once your lease period ends.
+Initial lease costs may include first month’s payment, security deposit, acquisition fee, down payment, taxes, registration and other fees.
+Monthly lease payments are typically lower compared to a purchase or finance agreement to buy the car.
+This is because you’re mostly paying for the vehicle depreciation during the lease term, as well as interest and other fees.

-Buying a set of wheels means you own the vehicle.
-Those upfront costs may include down payment, taxes, registration and other fees.
+Financing a set of wheels means you plan to own the vehicle even after your loan is paid in full.
+Upfront finance costs may include down payment, taxes, registration and other fees.
 Monthly finance payments are usually higher than lease payments and include interest, finance charges, taxes and fees.

 Weigh vehicle purchase and term limits

 If you’re buying the car rather than leasing it, you’ll have to sell or trade in the car if you decide you don’t want it any longer.
-Unlike with a lease agreement, you can make this decision any time you wish when you buy your car.
+You’ll need to make enough on the sale or trade to pay the loan off, or be prepared to roll some or all of the remaining payments into a new loan.
+Unlike with a lease agreement, you can make this decision any time you wish when you finance your car.

 Key considerations when deciding to buy or lease a car